ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-omegaba1/writing/proposals/show_proposal_one.md

 ## 🏁 " Quick Arabic" will delve into the experince of learning arabic in an immersive setting

-TODO: Provide a compelling sentence that summarizes and pitches your podcast episode. hello

-## 🔬 Show Details

-TODO: Provide all of the required details for your podcast episode.

-TODO: Make sure that your title follows the format `[Name of Guest] on [Name of Topic]`.

 - **Title**: Quick Arabic
 - **Host**: Omega Ba
 - **Guest**: An Arabic student who lives in an arabic speaking enviornment